vishalv22/Python/Chapter 5/readme.md

 <br>
 <br>

-We can remove elements from a list in different ways:
+We can REMOVE elements from a list in different ways:
 #### 👉 ```remove()``` – Remove by Value
 ```python
 fruits = ["apple", "banana", "mango", "banana"]